SakshamArora080308/OneAxisGyroStabiliser/README.md

 ## HELPING HANDS
 Reddit and YouTube helped me greatly to visualise what I had to do.
 Reddit users helped me make the servo rotation more precise as the servo was not reaching a full 180 degrees at the beginning.
 ## END
 Unfortunately, the code for this project got deleted as I had not saved it and my laptop rebooted.
 However, I did not give up and wrote the code again in a much neater and understandable format.
-The code can be found in code.ino file.
+The code can be found in OneAxisGyroCode.ino file.
+The pin assignment may be incorrect as I had to check it from a blurred photo.
 The related pictures and videos can be found in the project_Demo_Links file in this repository.